appetize-docs/appetize-docs.github.io/_api/ordering-api.md

 > 📘 Legacy Calculate and Checkout V1
 >
-> Dev Center shows only the current V2 Endpoints of Calculate and Checkout
 >
 > If you need to see Legacy V1 details for calculate and checkout, you can view the below swagger or you can download the latest YAML file into an editor to see those details:  [Link]({{site.baseurl}}/page/oapi-yaml-files)